Latency-Aware Resource Allocation for Mobile Edge Generation and Computing via Deep Reinforcement Learning: Conclusion

 \section{Conclusion}

-This letter investigated the latency minimization problem in an MEGC system to provide computation, AIGC, and VE services for MUs.
+This letter investigate the latency minimization problem in an MEGC system to provide computation, AIGC, and VE services for MUs.
 The bandwidth allocation, the backhaul transmit power, the computation resources, and the task offloading ratio, are jointly optimized.
 A novel DRL-based LARA algorithm is designed to solve the optimization problem.
-Finally, simulation results demonstrate that the proposed LARA algorithm outperforms the baseline algorithms in terms of the latency performance.
+Finally, simulation results demonstrate that the proposed LARA algorithm outperforms the baseline algorithms in terms of the latency performance. {Besides, the selections of the LR and network structure are also analyzed.}